 - Slowly add the liquid mixture to the dry mixture, a few drops at at time, stirring continuously and quickly to minimize fizzing.
 When fully mixed, the mixture will be very dry and crumbly.

 - After two days, carefully remove the mixture from the molds.
-If using metal tealight holders, have an adult help you use scissors to cut the metal away from the bath bomb.

 - Take one of the finished bath bombs and drop it in water.
 What happens?